 The Code applies to everyone at Finning, including our subsidiaries and affiliates, and we expect our agents, consultants and contractors to act consistently with our Code.
 New employees receive a copy of the Code when they are hired, and every year all officers and employees must take training regarding our code, acknowledge their understanding of the Code and agree to comply with it.
 Our directors and our senior executives and financial management are also bound by a second Code of Ethics, which they are required to sign each year, because they hold an important and elevated role in corporate governance.
 We have also adopted a Supplier Code of Conduct which is available on our website (www.finning.com).

 Our Global Ethics Committee oversees investigations of reports of suspected Code violations.
-It is a management committee made up of our Compliance Officer (General Counsel), Head of Global Internal Audit, Chief Development Officer and Vice President, Corporate Controller.
+It is a management committee made up of our Compliance Officer (General Counsel and Corporate Secretary), Head of Global Internal Audit, Chief Financial Officer and Vice President, Corporate Controller.
 Our regional ethics committees investigate suspected violations of the Code in the regions and report on their investigations to the Global Ethics Committee.
 The regional ethics committees include senior executives from finance, legal, human resources and internal audit.

 The Audit Committee monitors compliance with the Code.
 It receives quarterly reports from the Global Ethics Committee on the number and nature of complaints, and specific reports of any suspected violations of the Code that may constitute a material risk.

 Everyone is responsible for reporting a suspected breach immediately, by contacting their supervisor, manager or local representative.
 Alternatively, they can also file a report in English or Spanish through our ethics and compliance website, call the ethics and compliance helpline or contact our Compliance Officer by email.
 All reports are treated impartially and confidentially.
 Finning’s Code and Whistleblower Policy reinforce that there is no retaliation for anyone who speaks up and acts in good faith.
+The Code is reviewed annually by management and any revisions are subject to review by the Governance and Risk Committee and approval by the Board.
+The Code was last updated in February 2026 and a copy is available on our website (www.finning.com) and under our profile on SEDAR+ (www.sedarplus.ca).
 In addition, our Compliance Officer can be contacted directly at complianceofficer@finning.com.
-Further information on the reporting of ethics violations or concerns is provided in Finning’s Whistleblower Policy.

 The Board ensures systems are in place for our communication with our shareholders and other stakeholders.
 Such communication includes quarterly and annual financial statements and related management’s discussion and analysis, management proxy circulars, annual information forms, news releases containing significant new information, most recent sustainability report, and modern slavery reports.
 The Board also encourages shareholders to attend Finning’s annual meeting.
 The annual meeting provides a valuable opportunity to hear directly from management about the results of Finning’s business and operations.
 Members of the Board are in attendance at annual meetings and the Board and committee chairs are available to answer questions.